mpeters19/BUF_SCAMP/README.md

 2. Parsivel spectrum (32x32 matrix)
    - coordinates: time, velocity, diameter
 3. calculated terminal velocities
    - coordinates: time, diameter
 4. 'a' coefficient in m-D relationship
    - coordinates: time (one a per PSD)

+## ParsivelPSDBUF_CCalculations

+Remember that long list of parameters from the introductory section of this README?
+Well this is where all that magic happens!
+All those parameters are calculated in this script and while I'll briefly go over the calculations here, references and any notes about the calculations are detailed in the script by the code.

+Note: tuples are used in this script to allow the user to see contributions from each drop bin range to parameter total values (I swear this will make more sense later) where the contribution from each drop bin range is included as the second element.
+Parameters that are stored as tuples will be noted below.

+1. Initializes variables